The Web address of this

 respect begins in early childhood if caregivers respect themselves, and

 family nurturance is high enough.
-The more common alternative in America is
+The more common alternative is

 shame - a crippling